 Visitors can read about the famous shipwreck, in which Loch and Gorge played a central role, on plaques around the cliffs edge.
 Afterward descend the wooden steps to the sand beach.
 Picnics are always a good idea at Loch and Gorge!

-5th Stop: Sunset at London Bridge
+5th Stop: London Bridge

 London Bridge is a great place to admire the sunset.
 It is known for the rock formation located just off-shore and the expansive beach but most people don’t know that London Bridge is also home to a colony of penguins.